rocketfellows/country-vat-number-format-validator/README.md

 - **_getPassedValidatorsClasses_** - returns array of classes (array of string), which was passed during validation process;
 - **_getSuccessfullyValidatorClass_** - if vat number is valid for given country, returns validator class which succeed validation;

-## Usage example of preconfigured validators for countries
+## Usage example of preconfigured validators for countries.

 To use the preconfigured validators for a country, you need to install the appropriate package from the list above from section "References".